iker-pc/supabase-with-sentry-test/README.md

 supabase functions deploy
 ```

-3. Test production functions using the commands in `test-commands.txt`
+3. Test the production functions using the same command as in the 'Local development' section, replacing the host with your production URI.

 ## 📊 Sentry Integration